 The business world has a ton of rules and loopholes for one to learn.
-Sadly, the number of these things your business has to pass through is so huge, you’d need to be a specialist to memorize even just a huge portion of them.
-And we call on these specialists for their advice because we all know that a small ditch can reveal itself to be a gaping abyss all the way to the Earth’s core.
+Sadly, the number of these things your business has to pass through is so huge you’d need to be a specialist to memorize even a huge portion of them.
+And we call on these specialists for their advice because we all know that a small ditch can reveal itself as a gaping abyss to the Earth’s core.

 But while you don’t have to memorize the whole system yourself, here are a few tips you could remember to help you sail a bit smoother.